 Whether your tooth needs protection after a root canal or restoration after an injury, Dental Studio at Mark Center deliver with dental crowns.
-They can also use crowns to hold a prosthetic tooth or teeth in place in a type of tooth replacement called a bridge.
+Our Alexandria team can also use dental crowns to hold a prosthetic tooth or teeth in place in a type of tooth replacement called a bridge.

 Root Canal Treatment in Alexandria

 ”The best Dentist I have been to.
 Always impressed by the skill and quality of work each visit.
 Her Staff help make each visit a great experience:)Barry

 A root canal is a common procedure, which is used to remove the inflamed or infected pulp from the center of your affected tooth.
 The pulp of your tooth consists of nerves, blood vessels, and connective tissue.
 By removing your pulp and eradicating the infection, your provider at Dental Studio at Mark Center can eliminate the need for an extraction, preserving your permanent tooth in the process.

 Whenever possible, the team at Dental Studio at Mark Center treats toothaches using conservative measures of care.
 However, if you injure your pulp or your pulp becomes infected or inflamed, root canal treatment may be necessary.
 The outer portion of your tooth, known as the crown, doesn’t need the pulp to survive.